tehpola/club-saber/README.md

 # club-saber

 Control smart lights based on Beat Saber map data.
-Currently, Philips Wiz lights are supported.
+Currently, both Philips Wiz and Hue lights are supported.
+Command-line interface only for now.